civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_searchTasks.md

 ## Summary

-This hook is called to display the list of actions allowed after doing a search.
-This allows the module developer to inject additional actions or to remove existing actions.
+This hook is called to display the list of actions allowed after doing a search, allowing you to inject additional actions or to remove existing actions.

 ## Definition